webguynd/lrp-website/content/about/_index.md

 We serve contractors, businesses and the general public all throughout the I-5 cooridor with a reputation for outstanding service at affordable rates.

-## We are an organization build a culture of
+## We are an organization building a culture of

 <div class="container">
     <div class="row">